kochlisGit/ProphitBet-Soccer-Bets-Predictor/README.md

 # Release (2024/09/18)
 * Updated documentation: installation instructions and common errors.
 * Simplified filters and fixed a bug in percentiles.
+* Deleted deprecated directory "network".
 * Fixed a bug where no normalization was applied after loading a pre-trained model.
+* Fixed a bug where several leagues could not be loaded.
+This is because football-data website changed the column names".

 # Release (2024/01/29)